-Though not recommended, should a student choose to defer Physical Education in grade 9; beginning with the Class of 2025 is the only year deferment of PE can occur.
-Should a student defer PE in grade 9, enrollment in 5 PE credits in grade 10 is required.
-Basics of Kinesiology in Physical Education (requirement) is taken first, before moving onto another Physical Education course.
-Additionally, after successful completion of a PE course, students are required to select a different PE course to pursue.
+Should a student choose to defer Physical Education, Grade 9 is the only year in which this can occur (began with class of 2025).
+Deferment of Physical Education in grade 9, requires enrollment in 5 PE credits during any one of the subsequent years.
+Basics of Kinesiology in Physical Education (requirement) in Grade 9 or 10 is taken first, before moving onto another Physical Education course.

+Additionally, after successful completion of a PE course, students are not permitted to repeat a PE course.